Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Irish Doodles are fun-loving, intelligent dogs that take well to training and love spending time with human companions, especially children.

 With a curious nature and penchant to play, the Irish Doodle typically accepts dog friends of all types, small and large, as time goes on.
-However, if this breed grows up isolated from other dogs, they may feel threatened when confronted with another dog during adulthood.
+However, if this breed grows up isolated from other canines, they may feel threatened when confronted with another dog during adulthood.
 Therefore, it is pertinent to introduce obedience training and ensure socialization with other dogs during puppyhood.
-These dogs can also get along with cats and other pets if they are introduced early on and trained not to chase or hunt at a young age.
+This hybrid breed can also get along with cats and other pets if they are introduced early on and trained not to chase or hunt at a young age.

 divider-dog paw